Concordium/concordium-wallet-proxy/README.md

 This is not present for special transactions, such as rewards.

 #### `subtotal` (optional)
-The change in the account's balance due to this transaction, not including the transaction fee.
+The change in the account's public balance due to this transaction, not including the transaction fee.
 This is only present if the origin type is `"self"` and the transaction involves a transfer to or from the account other than the transaction fee.

+### `encrypted` (optional)
+The change in the encrypted balance of the account.
+This is only present if the encrypted balance was changed.
+- If the `origin` field is `account` then this field is an object with required fields
+  - `"encryptedAmount"` which is always a hexadecimal encoding of an encrypted amount, i.e., it is a string.
+  - `"index"` which is always a non-negative integer
+- If the `origin` field is `self` then this field is an object with fields
+  - `"newSelfBalance"` (required) which is always a hexadecimal encoding of an encrypted amount, i.e., it is a string.
+  - `"newStartIndex"` (optional) which, if present, is a non-negative integer that indicates which encrypted amounts were used in this transfer.
+This is only present if the transaction type is an encrypted amount transfer, or a transfer from secret to public balance.

 #### `cost` (optional)
 The cost of performing the transaction, if this cost is paid by the account.